 Parker products have been compliant with ISO 15848 for some years now.

 Pic.1.
 Lloyd’s Register verification for the Pro-Bloc® 15mm process to instrument valves dates back as far as July 2007.

 Typical industry procurement practices require certificates of approval or third-party verifications as a condition of supply.
 Reputable valve manufacturers, including Parker, can provide signed and witnessed certificates - along with verification from industry-leading organisations and technical advisors such as Lloyds, TUV and DNV.

 If verifications are provided by an unknown third party, engineers and procurement specialists may want to satisfy themselves with the quality and level of certification offered - ensuring that any named verifiers are trusted experts in their field.
 And it’s important that suppliers can provide access to any stated certification, as proof of capability and to ensure practices are up-to-date.

 Experience supporting major companies and being on approved vendor lists can also be a useful indicator of supply quality.
-Manufacturers of process to instrument valves who are working with oil majors typically have to pass stringent pre-qualification checks and approval systems.
+Manufacturers of the process to instrument valves who are working with oil majors typically have to pass stringent pre-qualification checks and approval systems.
 Examples below:

 Meet specific codes aligned to ISO 15848, namely SPE 77/300

 Go through a series of tests (such as testing packing after a specified number of actuations)